Vitamin D: Causes

 Causes of insufficient vitamin D synthesis in the skin include insufficient exposure to UVB light from sunlight due to living in high latitudes (farther distance from the equator with resultant shorter daylight hours in winter).
 Serum concentration by the end of winter can be lower by one-third to half that at the end of summer.
 The prevalence of vitamin D deficiency increases with age due to a decrease in 7-dehydrocholesterol synthesis in the skin and a decline in kidney capacity to convert calcidiol to calcitriol, the latter seen to a greater degree in people with chronic kidney disease.
 Despite these age effects, elderly people can still synthesize sufficient calcitriol if enough skin is exposed to UVB light.
 Absent that, a dietary supplement is recommended.
 Other causes of insufficient synthesis are sunlight being blocked by air pollution, urban/indoor living, long-term hospitalizations and stays in extended care facilities, cultural or religious lifestyle choices that favor sun-blocking clothing, recommendations to use sun-blocking clothing or sunscreen to reduce risk of skin cancer, and lastly, the UV-B blocking nature of dark skin.

 Consumption of foods that naturally contain vitamin D is rarely sufficient to maintain a recommended serum concentration of 25(OH)D in the absence of the contribution of skin synthesis.
 Fractional contributions are roughly 20% diet and 80% sunlight.
 Vegans had a lower dietary intake of vitamin D and lower serum 25(OH)D when compared to omnivores, with lacto-ovo-vegetarians falling in between due to the vitamin content of egg yolks and fortified dairy products.
 Governments have mandated or voluntary food fortification programs to bridge the difference in, respectively, 15 and 10 countries.
-The United States is one of the few mandated countries.
+The US is one of the few mandated countries.
 The original fortification practices, circa the early 1930s, were limited to cow's milk, which had a large effect on reducing infant and child rickets.
 In July 2016 the US Food and Drug Administration approved the addition of vitamin D to plant milk beverages intended as milk alternatives, such as beverages made from soy, almond, coconut, and oats.
 At an individual level, people may choose to consume a multivitamin/mineral product or else a vitamin-D-only product.

 There are many disease states, medical treatments, and medications that put people at risk for vitamin D deficiency.
 Chronic diseases that increase risk include kidney and liver failure, Crohn's disease, inflammatory bowel disease, and malabsorption syndromes such as cystic fibrosis, and hyper- or hypo-parathyroidism.
 Obesity sequesters vitamin D in fat tissues, thereby lowering serum levels, but bariatric surgery to treat obesity interferes with dietary vitamin D absorption, also causing deficiency.
 Medications interacting with vitamin D metabolism include antiretrovirals, anti-seizure drugs, glucocorticoids, systemic antifungals such as ketoconazole, cholestyramine, and rifampicin.
 Organ transplant recipients receive immunosuppressive therapy that is associated with an increased risk to develop skin cancer, so they are advised to avoid sunlight exposure, and to take a vitamin D supplement.